 - Drive the car around the room, narrating where it’s going

-This is also a fun way to engage your toddler with making choices.
+Playing with potato head toys is also a fun way to engage your toddler in making choices.
 You can ask things like:

 - Do you want the green eyes or the blue eyes?

 - Is it time for the nose or the mouth?

 Make sure to show them the different pieces as you talk about them.

 One of my all-time favorite toys for language development is bubbles.

 I have never met a child that didn’t appreciate bubbles!

 Bubbles can inspire a lot of language for toddlers, especially if you are holding the bottle.